 Each of these items must be held up and shown to the proctor during the security check-in procedure.
 Both sides of each sheet of scratch paper must be shown to the proctor and destroyed in camera view upon test completion.

 You may wear an analog (nondigital) wristwatch.
 The watch may not have a dedicated start/stop functionality independent of telling time, but it may have an altered faceplate and a rotating “diver’s” bezel.
-Timing devices of any other kind are not permitted.
+Timing devices of any other kind, including digital watches, are not permitted.

 If you have a medical need for one or more of the following personal medical items during your test, you may have the item(s) with you: non-tinted eyeglasses, hearing aids, medication (e.g., pills, inhaler, insulin/glucose tablets, eye drops), heart monitor, arm or shoulder sling, cast, brace, cane, crutches, walker, wheelchair, insulin pump/glucometer/diabetic supplies, TENS unit, service animal (not comfort animal).
 No prior authorization is required.